bredele/wall/Readme.md

 ## Philosophy

-  The Wall philosophy is to reduce the complexity of your web application by splitting it into small and **self contained** modules (or apps).
+  The Wall philosophy is to reduce the complexity of your web application by splitting it into small and **self contained** modules (or sub apps).
 An app is highly extensible, configurable and communicates through event messages.

   > Wall is inspired by [Addy Osmany](http://addyosmani.com/largescalejavascript/) and [Nicholas Zakas](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) work.